Program Site: University of Sussex campus, which sits on 200 acres of parkland located four miles from Brighton.

-Course load and Credit: Students take four courses per semester and can earn a maximum of 15 units for the spring semester or 30 units for the year.
-Students must take a minimum of 60 Sussex units in the spring or 120 for the year for a full courseload.
+Course load and Credit: Students take four courses per semester and can earn a maximum of 15 units per semester or 30 units for the year.
+Students must take a minimum of 60 Sussex units per semester.
 See link for online course catalog.

 Activities and Other Program Features: Study abroad students are free to join any of the university’s 150 student organizations and sports teams, which are a great way to meet local students.
 The Sussex Students’ Union organizes entertainment and social events, and also runs the campus nightclub.